OpenArabicPE/slides/2016-oib/OpenArabicPE-Slides-2016-03-10.md

 Email: <grallert@orient-institut.org>

+# Introduction
-# 1.1 Importance of mundane texts / periodicals
+## 1.1 Importance of mundane texts / periodicals

 - They are at the core of various discourses
     + Modernity / -ism at the end of empire